MrStiMu/design-patterns-in-java/collections/_posts/2023-11-26-decorator-pattern-in-java.md

 The Demo class is a client that uses the DataSource class and its decorators to read and write data from and to a file.

-The source code for this example is available on [GitHub](https://github.com/example/decorator-pattern-java).

 Extending Functionality with Decorator Pattern
 ----------------------------------------------